Document

 §06The recommendation engine

-From ciphertext patterns to cited next actions.
+From your profile to cited, bounded next actions.

 Output is a vector of action proposals, each with a confidence score and a reference into the citation pool.
 The citation pool itself is a pre-cleared index over the corpora listed below, computed in plaintext at indexing time; the lookup that maps from inference to citation happens on-device after decryption.